BrianBFarias/Gator-Planner/README.md

 ```
 ### DISCLAIMER: This is a duplicate!
 Our original repo where most of this work was completed , [ogRepo](https://github.com/NickSily/Project3-Course-Scheduler.git), was where the main functions of this program were created.
 <sup>(The orignal repo includes test.csv files and a python webscraper created by @NickSily) </sup> <br />
-<sup> (This repo contains teh SFML graphics implemented into the original main.cpp file)
+<sup> (This repo contains teh SFML graphics implemented by @BrianBFarias into the original main.cpp file)

 </sub> This program works with students to help them create the most optimal schedule